roryl/zsx/README.md

 You use `zx-sync-params` when you need to sync all links using the parameter, even when only a small subset of the page content is updated.

-This is necessary when URL contains important state that should persist across subsequent clicks, but the content from the zx-swap does not touch all of the links on the page.
+This is necessary when the URL contains important state that should persist across subsequent clicks, regardless of swapped content.

-The logic performed is as follows:
+The `zx-sync-params` logic is:

 - **WHEN** a link with `zx-sync-params` is clicked
 - **FOR** each link on the page